ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   Finally, the content of the list item is placed inside a link.
 Note how the quotes are escaped.
         *   As the content of the string is added to the element using the innerHTML property, the browser will add any elements in the string to the DOM.
 In this example, an a> element has been added to the page.
         *   If you see attributes in your HTML code, escaping the quotation using backslash character can make it clearer that those characters are not part of the script.
+*   Adding Elements Using DOM Manipulation
+    -   DOM manipulation offers another technique to add new content to a page.
+It involves 3 steps.
+        *   Create the element - createElement()
+            -   Use this method to create a new node and store it in a variable, it is not yet added to the DOM tree.
+        *   Give it content - createTextNode()
+            -   Creates new text node and stores it in a variable.
+It can be added to the element node using appendChild() method.
+This provides the content for the element, although you can skip if you want to attach empty element to the DOM tree.
+        *   Add it to the DOM - appendChild()
+            -   This adds it to the DOM tree.
+Allows you to specify which element you want this node added to as a child of it.